Eve's Bayou: Reception

 The film received positive reviews, with the Chicago Sun-Times' Roger Ebert naming it the best film of 1997.
 CNN's Paul Tatara, Empire, Entertainment Weekly, the Los Angeles Times, The New York Observer, The New York Times, Time, Variety, and The Washington Post also enthusiastically praised the film and its performances.

-On review aggregator Rotten Tomatoes, the film has an approval rating of 83% based on 129 reviews.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 84% based on 134 reviews.
 The website's critical consensus reads, "Eve's Bayou marks a striking feature debut for director Kasi Lemmons, layering terrific performances and Southern mysticism into a measured meditation on disillusionment and forgiveness."

 In a 2017 retrospective essay for Vulture, Angelica Jade Bastién wrote, "The film operates deftly on multiple levels: It’s a stunning coming-of-age tale (an exceedingly rare example of one that privileges the experience of young black girls); an honest, hyperspecific portrait of black life in rural Louisiana; and one of the greatest writer-director debuts in American cinematic history."

 The film received multiple accolades, including Best First Feature at the Independent Spirit Awards and Outstanding Directorial Debut for Kasi Lemmons from the National Board of Review Awards.
 Debbi Morgan's performance would be her most honored film role to date, with awards for Best Supporting Actress from the Chicago Film Critics Association Awards and the Independent Spirit Awards, alongside four other nominations.
 The film is also seen as a breakthrough for Jurnee Smollett; up to that point, she had primarily worked as a TV actress.
 For her performance, Smollett won a Critics' Choice Award and a San Diego Film Critics Society Award.

 Impact

 In February 2008, Eve's Bayou made Time's list of the "25 Most Important Films on Race".

 On February 22, 2009, Debbi Morgan's portrayal of Mozelle Batiste Delacroix was included in PopMatters' 100 Essential Female Film Performances list.

 In 2012, Jurnee Smollett's role as Eve Batiste was included in Essence's 25 Best Roles for Black Actresses list.

+British progressive rock band The Pineapple Thief took their name from a line in this film.